eastern garter snake

 Identification

-The head and neck is uniformly dark.
-The scales above the mouth are the same color as the lateral stripe and have a black border.
+The head and neck are uniformly dark usually with a pair of yellow spots.
+The scales above the mouth (labial scales) are the same color as the lateral stripe.
+Sometimes at most one or two labial scales have a bold black border.

 Similar